A theory for generalized morphisms and beyond: A possible strategy for equation solving

 \section{A possible strategy for equation solving}

-Now for “general” equations, we shall try to generalize our results in the two preceding sections in terms of the theory developed in Parts I and II.
+Now for “general” equations (with unknowns), we shall generalize our results (in the two preceding sections) in terms of the theory developed in Parts I and II.
 Because this section is only a sketch of some ideas, it is not developed in a rigorous way.